-Amazon has 300 million active users.
-This means using Amazon as a sales channel for your business can mean huge returns.
-Sell the right product at the right price and you can lure in new customers.
+Amazon boasts more than 310 million active users worldwide.
+That means tapping into Amazon as a sales channel can yield substantial returns for your business.
+Offer the right product at the right price, and you could attract a swarm of new customers.

 Multiple categories to target

-For instance, you can sell in the Electronics and Tools & Home Improvement categories simultaneously, as there’s nothing to prevent you from serving multiple audiences.
+For instance, you can sell products in the Electronics and Tools and Home Improvement categories simultaneously.
+There’s nothing to prevent you from serving multiple audiences.

 1. Choose an ecommerce platform

-As Shopify recently partnered with Amazon, using their ecommerce platform would be ideal.
-Shopify allows users to add Amazon as a sales channel to simplify managing orders on both platforms.
+As Shopify integrates directly with Amazon, using this ecommerce platform is ideal.
+Shopify allows users to create an online store and add Amazon as a sales channel, simplifying order management across both platforms.

 There are several requirements and restrictions for store owners who want to sell their product on Amazon.

-Take a peek at Amazon’s list of restricted products to make sure you’re not in any of these categories.
+Take a peek at Amazon’s list of restricted products to make sure you’re not selling any of them.
 These items include things like hoverboards and dangerous goods.

 3. Create an Amazon seller account